 Techniques Used to Assist the Bereaved

-It is important to educate bereaved persons that the single most important thing they can do for themselves during their period of mourning is to allow themselves to completely grieve in their own way.
+It is important to educate people who are mourning that the single most important thing they can do is to give themselves permission to grieve in their own way.
 There is no right way or right amount of time.
-The important thing is that they honestly look at what they are feeling, be it anger, sadness, guilt, etc., and that they share their thoughts and feelings with someone they trust – a friend, family member, clergy, therapist, etc.
+Encourage them to honestly assess their feelings (e.g., anger, sadness, guilt) and then share their thoughts and feelings with someone they trust–a friend, family member, clergy, therapist, etc.

-- You can create a helping environment by finding a quiet, private place to talk and by projecting warmth, interest and respect.
+- Create a helping environment by finding a quiet, private place to talk.
+As you chat, project warmth, interest and respect.

-- When you speak of the deceased, use the past tense, use the deceased’s name, and use words such as death, died, dead.
+- When you speak of the person who has died, use the past tense, use his or her name, and do not be afraid of such words as “death, died, dead.”

-- Ask him/her about any funeral or memorial services.
+- Ask about funeral plans or memorial services.

-- Ask about other difficult times in his/her life.
+- What about other difficult times in your life?
 Were these recent or in the past?
-How someone has responded to past losses can tell a great deal about how they are likely to adjust to the current loss.
+(How someone has responded to past losses can tell a great deal about how they are likely to adjust to the current loss).

-- Help them acknowledge their past accomplishments as a way to reestablish self esteem.
+- Help the person acknowledge past accomplishments as a way of re-establishing self-esteem.

-- Affirm their ability to survive their current loss.
+- Affirm his/her ability to survive the current loss.

-- Ask them about their relationship with the deceased.
+- Ask about his/her relationship with the deceased.

-- Help them examine their special qualities and talents that endeared them to the deceased.
+- Help him/her examine the special qualities and talents that endeared them to the deceased.

 - Remind the survivor that it is normal to feel overwhelmed by the intensity of his/her feelings.

 - Help him/her identify feelings of loss and feel pain.
-Acknowledge that pain is a part of the grief experience, but reassure him/her the pain will not always be so intense.
+Acknowledge that pain is a part of the grief experience; reassure him/her the pain will not always be so intense.

-- Give him/her permission to feel relieved if he/she does.
+- Give him/her permission to cry—and permission to feel relieved if he/she does experience relief.

-- Acknowledge that setbacks do happen and not to panic.
-Explain that it may feel like an emotional roller coaster at times, but that these are merely remnants of grief and not a signal that he/she is starting over again.
+- Acknowledge that setbacks do happen and remind him/her not to panic.
+Grief can feel like an emotional roller coaster at times, but explain that these are remnants of grief, not a signal that it is starting all over again.

-- Grief is an exhausting process physically and emotionally, so it is important to encourage the bereaved to take extra care of themselves by eating balanced meals, drinking plenty of water, getting enough sleep, exercising regularly and limiting alcohol and other mind-altering drugs, as they can hinder the grief process.
+- Grief is physically and emotionally exhausting.
+Encourage the bereaved to take care of themselves by eating balanced meals, drinking plenty of water, getting enough sleep, exercising regularly and limiting alcohol and other mind-altering drugs, all of which can hinder the grief process.

-- Remind them to have realistic expectations about how quickly they will heal from the pain of grief.
+- Remind him/her to have realistic expectations about the amount of time required to heal from grief.

-- Encourage them to take one day at a time.
+- Encourage him/her to take one day at a time.
 At times, it might be easier to break the day into manageable increments.

-- Reassure them that it is also OK to set limits with people and to say no.
+- Reassure him/her that is OK to set limits with others and say “no” when appropriate.

-- Some bereaved feel the need, especially right after the death, to find out everything they can about the illness and/or circumstance of their loved one’s death, and sometimes they want to review the medical records.
+Some bereaved feel the need, especially right after a death, to find out everything they can about the illness and/or circumstance of their loved one’s death, and sometimes they want to review the medical records.
 This is normal and especially typical in a sudden death.

 - Encourage the use of symbols and “transitional objects” such as photos, audio or video tapes, articles of clothing or jewelry, or a collection that was special to the deceased.

-- Suggest keeping a journal of the grief experience, or special thoughts, poems and remembrances.
+- Suggest keeping a journal, poems ore special remembrances of the grief experience.

-- Suggest the use of art work to express their grief feelings.
+- Suggest the use of art work, memory books, memory boxes and the like to express their grief feelings.